dexlan-dev/Cube-Singleplayer/README.md

 * do not be alarmed if Windows stopped exe file
 * just click into More info and Run anyway
 * wait a second
 * The game is completely safe please download it only from this official repository to avoid malware

+## 🔼 System Requirements
+* OS: Windows Vista, Windows 7, 8, 10, 11, 12 (64-bit) (32-bit)
+* Pocessor: Intel, AMD, Ryzen and more
+* Memory: 2 GB RAM or more
+* Graphics: DirectX 11 compatible, AMD, Radeon, and more
+* Storage: 1-100 MB or more available space

 ## created by dexlan-dev do not copyright.
+(C) 2026
+## you can create mods.